DR. MARY THOMPSON-ROTTIER, LPC, RPT/S – DIRECTOR

 OUR CANINE CO-THERAPISTS

-Fisher is a 10 month old Shetland Sheepdog.
+Fisher is a 2 year old Shetland Sheepdog.
 Fisher is currently in training to become a therapy dog here in Michigan.
 Fisher loves to play with tennis balls and loves treats.
-In the next few months Fisher will be taking his Canine Good Citizen (CGC) test.
+Fisher has passed his Canine Good Citizen (CGC) test.
 Fisher currently is competing for his AKC and UKC titles in Conformation and is starting to train for Agility.
 Fisher has been coming to the Michigan Office since he was 8 weeks old.
 When he is not working, he enjoys playing outside and playing with Jenga.

 Jenga is a fourteen year old Shetland Sheepdog.
 Jenga is a Canine Good Citizen (CGC) and has been an active member of Therapy Dog International (TDI) and is currently a registered therapy dog through Delta Society’s Pet Partners Program.
 She is a phenomenal agility dog with lots of speed, drive, and determination.
 She had to take about six months off for maternity leave as she had four beautiful puppies, several of which have become therapy dogs as well.
 She is a United Kennel Club (UKC) Breed Grand Champion and Agility Champion.
 She also competes in Rally Obedience and obtained the Rally Novice Title (RN) before she turned a year old.
 Jenga has been working with livestock since she was 12 weeks of age and earned the Herding Instinct Title (HI) before she was one year old.
 Her biggest contributions have been in the therapy dog world.
 She has made hundreds of volunteer visits to hospitals, reading programs, school programs, and nursing homes.
 She has also worked in the Paws for Healing Program since she was 8 weeks old.